Eugenio Rayneri Piedra

+Eugenio Rayneri Piedra (1883–1960) was a Cuban architect, he was the designer of numerous buildings in Havana.

-Eugenio Rayneri Piedra was the architect of numerous buildings in Havana, son of Eugenio Rayneri Sorrentino a remarkable architect, author of the entrance of the Colón Cemetery, the Palace of the Marquise of Villalba, and the Mercado de Tacón.
+Eugenio Rayneri Piedra was the son of Eugenio Rayneri Sorrentino a noted architect, and designer of the entrance of the Colón Cemetery, the Palace of the Marquise of Villalba, and the Mercado de Tacón.
 Noteworthy, Rayneri Piedra was one of the architects of the Cuban National Capitol Building, (Capitolio Nacional), completed in 1929 during the administration of President Gerardo Machado Morales together with architects Govantes & Cabarrocas, Raul Otero and Bens Arrarte among others.
 Both Rayneri Piedra and his father won the International Contest for the Capitolio with their entry named "The Republic".
-Rayneri Piedra was Artistic and Technical Director along the construction process of the building, built by American construction company Purdy & Henderson.
+Rayneri Piedra was the Artistic and Technical Director along the construction process of the building, built by American construction company Purdy & Henderson.

 The first graduate of the University of Notre Dame School of Architecture (Indiana, USA) in 1904, returned to Havana to enter into private practice with his father.
 He won an international competition for Cuba’s Presidential Palace, and was founder and first president of the Cuban Society of Architects.
 He was also professor at the University of Havana, brother of pianist Laura Rayneri Piedra, and uncle of ballet master Fernando Alonso (dancer).